jwl-7/c0de_gr1nd/python_explanations/phone_number_mnemonic.md

             '9': 'WXYZ',
         }
     ```
-2. Create a function that builds a mnemonic -- this will be called recursively
+2. Create a function that builds a mnemonic &mdash; this will be called recursively
     ```python
     def build_mnemonic(i):
     ```